Dual instability measures of a subspace of $P^{n}(K)$ under a subgroup of $\operatorname{Aut}(K)$

-that is, the equality obtained by replacing $V$ in (\ref{equality2}) by $V^{\ast}$.
-Therefore, for proving that $\operatorname{Irr}_{k}$ is well-defined and (\ref{equality1}) holds and that $\operatorname{Irr} _{k}^{\ast}$ is well-defined and (\ref{equality2}) holds, it suffices to prove either of these, say, the latter, which we prove in the following section.
+that is, to the equality obtained by replacing $V$ by $V^{\perp}$ in (\ref{equality2}).
+Therefore, to prove that $\operatorname{Irr}_{k}$ is well-defined and (\ref{equality1}) holds and that $\operatorname{Irr} _{k}^{\ast}$ is well-defined and (\ref{equality2}) holds, it is enough to prove one of these two, say, the latter, which we prove in the next section.